Homes Specialist (HHS)

 expand their business by adding healthy homes to their standard

-be eligible to obtain the Healthy Homes Specialist credential, you must
+be eligible to take the Healthy Homes Specialist exam, you must

 complete the Application for Healthy Homes Specialist (HSS) Credential